 - 8. Criteria of a good forecasting method: It cannot be said which method of sales forecasting is the best because everyone has merits and demerits of its own.
-The suitability of a method depends on various factors such as nature of theproduct, available time and past records, wealth and energy, degree of accuracy and the forecaster etc. of an enterprise.
+The suitability of a method depends on various factors such as nature of the product, available time and past records, wealth and energy, degree of accuracy and the forecaster etc. of an enterprise.
 However, in general, a good forecasting method must possess the following qualifications. - (i) Accuracy: Accuracy of the forecasting figures is the life blood of the business because many important plans and programmes, policies andstrategies are prepared and followed on the basis of such estimates.
 If sales forecasts are wrong, the businessman suffer a big loss.
 Hence, the method of forecasting to be applied must amount to maximum accuracy. - (ii) Simplicity: The method for forecasting should be very simple.
 If the method is difficult or technical, then there is every possibility of mistake.
 Some information are collected from outside and that will remain unanswered or inaccurate replies will be received, if the method is difficult.
 Management must also be able to understand and have confidence in the method. - (iii) Economy: The method to be used should be economical taking into account the importance of the accuracy of forecast.
-Costs must be - (iv) Availability: The method should be such for which the relevant information may be available immediately with reasonable accuracy.
+Costs must be weighted against the importance of the forcast to the operations of the business. - (iv) Availability: The method should be such for which the relevant information may be available immediately with reasonable accuracy.
 Moreover, the technique must give quick results and useful information to the management. - (v) Stability: The data of forecasting should be such wherein the future changes are expected to be minimum and are reliable for future planning for sometime. - (vi) Utility: The forecasting technique must be easily understandable and suitable to the management.